 I then learned that WordPress.com is very basic, kind-of blog-only, whereas WordPress.org gives you more flexibility, but no hosting.
 Just the code.

 I now fetched “XAMPP“, which implements a “localhost” server on my PC.
 I downloaded WordPress from WordPress.org and unzipped it as instructed.
-I had to give username and password for both the site and the database.
-The latter is called MariaDB, but seems to be identical to MySQL.
+I had to provide username and password for both the site and the database.
+The database is called MariaDB, but seems to be identical to MySQL.

 None of the above required any programming, and it all just worked on my PC.
 At the next reboot it didn’t.
-I realized the need to start XAMPP Control Panel after boot, restarting database and webserver here.
-This is fine, as I don’t want this running all the time.
+I realized the need to start XAMPP Control Panel after boot, restarting database and web-server here.
+This is fine, as I don’t want this running all the time anyway.

 The Dashboard at the left edge in “edit mode”, together with the top-menu that WordPress adds in the live site, works pretty neat.